 technology for switching between the card and built-in graphics.
 If it

 does, the regular methods will probably not work, but one solution is to

 install bumblebee (search on bumblebee and the Linux distribution name

-to access the NVIDIA graphics by starting it with a
+direct a program to access the NVIDIA graphics by starting it with a

 optirun command.
 Thus, if you simply start a new